Company gone out of business

 - Traders based in another EU country: Contact the European Consumer Centre (ECC) Ireland

-Find out more in our document about consumer protection organisations.
+Find out more about consumer protection organisations.